Alfresco/docs-alfresco/process-services/latest/upgrade/index.md

 The class `org.activiti.engine.impl.db.PersistentObject` has been renamed to `Entity` to be consistent with all the other classes suchg as `EntityManagers`.

 All related classes that used the term 'persistent object' have been refactored to 'entity' too.

+### Alfresco Process Services third-party breaking changes

+The following are third party breaking changes that have occured.